ponbac/poe-currency/README.md

 To try out the custom API I built with Python and FastAPI, go here [api.backman.app](https://api.backman.app/docs).
 This also includes support for accessing the new Path of Exile API through OAuth2.
 This API also handles caching of image and pricing-data in order to reduce the load on the Path of Exile servers.

+Firebase is used for hosting, and database with Firestore.
+The [backman.app](https://backman.app/) domain is managed with the help of Cloudflare.

 ## Images
 ![](demo.gif)
 ![](https://i.imgur.com/gjKjHan.png)